Ultrawipf/OpenFFBoard_wiki/FAQ.md

 **When will it be available?**

 No idea.
 Hopefully this year (not in large quantities yet....
 So probably mid next year).
 Prototypes are ordered and have to be tested.
-First boards go to developers that want to help with the firmware
+First boards go to developers that want to help with the firmware.

 **How much will it cost?**